-At Mundella Primary School we strive to ensure that all children become successful, fluent readers.
-We believe that children who read well by the age of 11 have the door opened to new discoveries and wider interests, to knowledge, creativity and confidence.
+We make every effort to ensure that all children become successful and fluent readers.
+We believe that children who read well by the age of 11 make new discoveries and develop wider interests, gain knowledge, creativity and confidence.
 Reading is the key to unlocking every child’s full potential and opens up a world of possibilities.

 Here are some guides for supporting reading at home.

 Phonics is a way of teaching children to read quickly and skilfully.
 They are taught how to recognise the sounds that each individual letter makes; identify the sounds that different combinations of letters make such as /sh/ or /ee/ and blend these sounds together from left to right to make a word.
 The children are taught phonics through the use of the Little Wandle Phonics scheme, a Synthetic Phonics Programme endorsed by the government.